roemeren/tableau-workbook-extractor/README.md

 ## Usage
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

+### Known issues

+- **Not all dependencies are captured**: it is possible that flagged fields/parameters are still used/useful in the workbook because they are for example used in a dashboard URL action.
+Deleting it in Tableau won't raise any warnings (surprisingly) but the field removal may cause issues.
+- **Not all field captions are captured**: some data source field captions (among other attributes) are missing when using the Tableau Document API while these captions can be located in the workbook's raw XML (within the `<metadata-record>`'s `<caption>` tag).
+It appears to be related to hidden fields (maybe previously unhidden?) in the data source.

 ## Support
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.